The Black Eyed Peas Experience

 The Black Eyed Peas Experience is a music video game based on songs by The Black Eyed Peas.
-It developed by Ubisoft Quebec for the Wii and iNiS for the Xbox 360's Kinect, published by Ubisoft and released in November 2011.
+It was developed by Ubisoft Quebec for the Wii and iNiS for the Xbox 360's Kinect, published by Ubisoft and released in November 2011.

 Gameplay

 Wii

 The Wii version uses very similar style of play to the Just Dance series, in which players dance.
 The game uses a co-op scoring system.
 There are two modes of play in this version.
 The first is "Solo", where all players follow the choreographed routine by an on-screen member of The Black Eyed Peas.
 The second is "Duo", which is made for videos with two members of the group.
 Up to two players can dance as one of the two.
 In both modes, pictograms scroll from side to side (much like Just Dance 2).

 Kinect

 The gameplay of the Kinect version is different from the Wii version.
 This version has two players create their avatar with the Kinect.
 Once a song is selected, the player is shown a move that all members of The Black Eyed Peas are doing, and the player has to repeat it for a certain amount of time.
 The player is scored on how well they repeat the move.
 The process repeats with other moves.
 The choreography has three sets of three moves, with the last part of each set being a routine of three moves.
 The player can choose to do a full choreography, where the objective is to get a target amount of fans across two stages with the same choreography to clear the song.